jdongob/Calculator/README.md

 # Calculator
-Create an easy way to use React Hooks in functional components
+Create an easy way to use React Hooks in functional components.

-# react-hook-mathjs
+#
 External library install
+react-hook-mathjs

 npm install mathjs